-Our attorneys have a proven track record of achieving extraordinary results.
+Our experienced attorneys have a proven track record of achieving extraordinary results in bus accident cases.

 A San Diego tour bus struck a man while he was crossing N. Harbor Drive in a marked crosswalk, causing serious injuries.